-With the advent of innovative clinical trial designs and new approaches for data analysis, device developers have been exploring ways to leverage Patient Preference Information (PPI) studies to inform trial design, with an increasing focus on PPI’s impact on statistical considerations.
-The BDA framework provides a systematic, quantitative, and transparent approach to setting the statistical significance threshold for a clinical trial such that the overall consequences of approving an ineffective and possibly harmful treatment are balanced against the consequences of rejecting a safe and effective treatment using insights gathered from the patient population under study.
+With the advent of innovative clinical trial designs and new approaches for data analysis, device developers have been exploring ways to leverage patient preference information (PPI) studies to inform trial design, with an increasing focus on PPI’s impact on statistical considerations.
+The BDA framework provides a systematic, quantitative, and transparent approach to setting the statistical significance threshold for a clinical trials using insights gathered from the patient population under study.
 The BDA framework provides insight into ways that large clinical trials, while developing significant amounts of evidence, could unnecessarily delay patient access to effective treatments and result in failure to approve a device that could be acceptable for use in a subset of patients with a given disease.
 MDIC applied a BDA framework to its Parkinson’s disease and heart failure case studies.

 Patient-Centered Clinical Trial Design Tool for Heart Failure Devices Methods Report